kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 f_{\text{capacity}} = \frac{10 - \rho^*}{10} = \frac{6.71}{10} = 0.671 = 67.1\%
 $$

-Structure represents minimum information maintaining coherent states.
-Capacity represents available degrees of freedom for transitions.
-For genetic code with 64 codons, this predicts:
+Structure represents the minimum information maintaining coherent states.
+Capacity represents the available degrees of freedom for transitions.
+For the genetic code with 64 codons, this predicts:

 $$
 \text{Minimum codons needed: } 64 \times 0.329 = 21.06 \approx 21